The physical basis of teleological evolutions: The possible physical basis of the teleological evolutions of life

 \subsection{Impact on philosophy}

+Calling philosophy into play is unconventional in a work of physics.
+However, we are of course in a very particular case.
+Indeed, the present quantum theory of teleological evolutions turns out to be the formalization of a notion of natural philosophy dating back two and a half millennia. $\left [28\right ]$.
+We should thus be entitled to look for other possible cases where philosophical thinking has anticipated aspects of the present scientific notion.

+In effect, the teleological theory in question seems to revamp a full body of philosophical views sort of opposite to the body of philosophical views emerged with the scientific revolution.
-Let us call the present teleological view of evolutions and the causal view of today's physics and the natural sciences respectively the\textit{ mutual causality view} \footnote{ Mutual causality between the initial and final measurement outcomes is what generates the quantum superposition of the time-symmetric causal loops. } and the \textit{causal view}.

-The causal view and the mutual causality view seem to have subtended precisely two opposing views throughout the entire history of philosophy.
-The causal view would lie under the materialist, mechanistic, and reductionist views and the mutual causality view under the idealist, teleological and monist views.
+For short, let us call the present teleological view of evolutions and the causal view of today's physics and the natural sciences respectively the\textit{ mutual causality view} \footnote{ We can say that what generates the quantum superposition of the time-symmetric causal loops is the \textit{mutual causality} between the initial and final measurement outcomes. } and the \textit{causal view}.
+The causal view would underlie the materialist, mechanistic and reductionist views, while the mutual causality view would underlie the idealist, teleological and monist views.

 Consider the opposition between materialism and idealism.
-The former, about the observer being causally created by physical reality, is a causal view; the latter, about the mutual creation between observer and physical reality, like in the Barrow and Tipler's $\left [14\text{}\right ]$ anthropic cosmological principle, is a mutual causality view.
+The former, about the observer being causally created by physical reality, is a causal view; the latter, about the mutual causation between observer and physical reality, like in the participatory Anthropic Principle of Wheeler $\left [29\right ]$, and the anthropic cosmological principles of Barrow and Tipler $\left [8\right ]$ is a mutual causality view.

-We find a similar situation in the opposition between the mechanistic and teleological views of evolutions, which obviously respond to the causal and mutual causality views of evolutions, respectively.
+For what concerns the opposition between the mechanistic and teleological views of evolutions, it is obviously the opposition between the causal and mutual causality views of evolutions.

-Similarly, the causal view is compatible with reductionism and the mutual causality view with monism.

-Eventually, it would be no accident that the idealist, teleological, and monist views fell out of favor with the advent of modern science.
-It would always be for the idea that they lack a physical basis under the causal view of physical evolutions dominant also in contemporary science.\
+Regarding reductionism vs. monism, note that deriving the teleological character of the decohered evolutions of the living on Earth from that of an assumed quantum evolution of the universe toward life is an essentially monistic view.
+It presupposes that the description of what we see around and within us is essentially inseparable from that of the whole.